 Goals and Advantages

-Incorporating testing early in the development cycle brings several key advantages:
+Incorporating testing early in the development cycle brings several key advantages and benefits:

 Strategies and Tools for Effective Shift-Left Testing